mariobox/Hugo-Source/content/book/ikigai.md

 1.)
 Regularly update with the work you completed, and the benefit it provides.
 2.)
 Decide what you want, and what you'll do as Plan B if your current company won't give it to you.
 3.)
 Go stress that you'd be able to produce more value if you transition your role to a more highly paid and enjoyable one.

-If you don't ask for money periodically, you're likely to be underpaid.
+<mark>If you don't ask for money periodically, you're likely to be underpaid</mark>.

 It's crucial to give whoever is paying you "the warm fuzzy feeling."
 Part of that is letting them know what you're working on.